Platonic love

-Platonic love is a type of love in which sexual desire or romantic features are nonexistent or have been suppressed or sublimated, but it means more than simple friendship.
+Platonic love is a type of love which is friendly, affectionate, or even passionate, but sexual desire is nonexistent, suppressed or sublimated.

-The term is derived from the name of Greek philosopher Plato, though the philosopher never used the term himself.
-Platonic love, as devised by Plato, concerns rising through levels of closeness to wisdom and true beauty, from carnal attraction to individual bodies to attraction to souls, and eventually, union with the truth.
+The term is derived from the name of the Greek philosopher Plato, although modern use of the term does not exactly refer to his idea of love.
+Plato's concept concerned spiritual growth, expressed using the metaphor of a ladder which the lover ascends.
+Physical attraction to a particular beautiful body is only at the bottom; as the lover ascends the ladder, a love for absolute beauty itself is the ultimate inspiration at the top.

+In the 15th century, a Latin term for Plato's idea of love, amor platonicus, was coined by Marsilio Ficino; "platonic love" then entered the English language in the 1630s, when Neoplatonism was a fad among royalty.
+Later, by the time of the 18th century, the term came to be used more in the modern sense to mean a sexless relationship.

-Platonic love is contrasted with romantic love.
+Platonic love is not always mutually exclusive with romance or passion, however.
+For example, a romantic friendship involves passionate feelings without sexual desire.

+Plato's ideal where the lover achieves transcendence through nonsexual adoration has also been interpreted as a positive conception of passionate love—usually only between men in ancient Greece.
+The ancient Greeks thought of love and marriage as separate; they did have a concept of passionate, romantic love, but it was typically viewed as a madness and only depicted in literature.

 Classical philosophical interpretation

 Platonic love is examined in Plato's dialogue, the Symposium, which has as its topic the subject of love, or more generally the subject of Eros.
 It explains the possibilities of how the feeling of love began and how it has evolved, both sexually and non-sexually, and defines genuine platonic love as inspiring a person's mind and soul and directing their attention towards spiritual matters.

-Of particular importance is the speech of Socrates, who attributes to the prophet Diotima an idea of platonic love as a means of ascent to contemplation of the divine, an ascent known as the "Ladder of Love".
-For Diotima and Plato generally, the most correct use of love of human beings is to direct one's mind to love of divinity.
+This is of particular importance to Socrates, who attributes platonic love as the means to an ascent, known as the "Ladder of Love", to the prophet Diotima.
+Generally for Diotima and Plato the most correct use of love of human beings is to direct one's mind to the love of divinity.
 Socrates defines love based on separate classifications of pregnancy (to bear offspring); pregnancy of the body, pregnancy of the soul, and direct connection to existence.
 Pregnancy of the body results in human children.
 Pregnancy of the soul, the next step in the process, produces "virtue"—which is the soul (truth) translating itself into material form.